Ruth Page Civic Ballet Training Company 2022/23 Dancers

 Meet the dancers of the 2022/23 Ruth Page Civic Ballet Training Company!

 The 2022/23 Training Company dancers join us from around the world!
-We are thrilled to welcome five new dancers to the Training Company for this season, while welcoming back one returning dancer from 2021/22.
+We are thrilled to welcome six new dancers to the Training Company for this season.

 Keeley Clark started dancing at the age of two in Jefferson City, Missouri.
 She began seriously training with Amanda Buchana at age 13 and went on to continue pre-professional training at Dancers’ Alley and Mareck Center for Dance in her hometown.
 She has attended multiple summer intensives including Dance Theatre of Harlem, Ruth Page Center for the Arts, Mareck Dance, and Sarasota Ballet.
 Her previous repertoire includes Les Pantineurs and The Nutcracker.